How can we champion tech democracy for the small business economy? [On demand]Watch on demand

 - 39% don’t know who to trust to provide digital tools.

-On 10 October at Bristol Technology Festival, UK we are delighted to be unveiling our full findings with perspective from a fantastic panel of experts including:
+On 10 October at Bristol Technology Festival, UK we were delighted to unveil our full findings with perspective from a fantastic panel of experts:

 - Founder at Dffrnt, Ash Phillips